 Everyone has fantasized about visiting Lapland, and Saariselkä Finland is a resort village in northern Finland in the middle of Lapland.
-Located above the arctic circle, in the Inari region and home to Sami traditions.
+It is located above the arctic circle, in the Inari region, and home to Sami traditions.

 Saariselkä Finland attracts visitors from around the world, seeking a winter wonderland escape.
 Considered Europe’s final frontier, Lapland is an area that is still largely untouched.

 Living up to all expectations, Saariselkä Finland is a vacation you will never regret.
 Most importantly, you will never forget it.

 Getting to Lapland from American is going to require a connection.
 We flew Norwegian Airlines, and this trip was a broader part of a three-week trip across Scandinavia.
 We flew from Bergen, Norway, to get to Helsinki, then from there to Ivalo.

 Helsinki, Finland to Ivalo, Finland: